rodrigoFfreire/BD-23-24/README.md

    }
    ```

-4. Try modifying the message in `../app/app.py` while it is running.
+4. Try modifying the message in the [app](./app/app.py) while it is running.

 5. In the logs, check if an automatic reload of the Flask Web App is triggered when you save your changes.